 One thing we can probably all agree on is that the world of English language teaching is fast-paced and changing.
 That's why it's crucial to keep up to date with the latest teaching methodology, both in the classroom and online.

-So, if you trained over two years ago, then no matter what type of course you took (class-based, online, CELTA or Trinity), the teaching methodology you learned could probably use a refresh or top-up.
+So, if you trained over three years ago, then no matter what type of course you took (class-based, online, CELTA or Trinity), the teaching methodology you learned could probably use a refresh or top-up.
 The impact of the COVID pandemic has the capacity to change EFL teaching forever.
 Therefore, if your course didn't include online English teaching as standard, or if it steered you towards creating “one-size-fits-all” lesson plans, then perhaps it's time to rethink and upskill.

 Here's how the post-pandemic TESOL world is changing, and it's doing so in two distinct ways.